 First Nations Community

 Kiama Municipal Council is proud of the relationship with local First Nations Community and as a Council we are committed to Reconciliation.
-We would like to acknowledge Elder’s, Traditional Owners and Custodians with their continuing connections to Land, Waters, Sky, Culture and Community.
-We pay our respects to the Wodi Wodi people of the Dharawal Nation, and their Elders past, present and future.
+We would like to acknowledge Elders, Traditional Custodians with their continuing connections to Land, Waters, Sky, Culture and Community.
+We pay our respects to the Traditional Custodians of the Dharawal Nation, their Elders past, present and future.
 We are committed to honouring First Nations History, Culture and Voices.

 First Nation families have lived, worked and cared for this area for tens of thousands of years.
 Their knowledge, language and traditions remain central to Kiama’s identity today.

-Kiama Municipal Council was established in 1859 and is located on Dharawal Country, the South Coast of New South Wales Illawarra region, approximately 2 hours south of Sydney.
+Kiama Municipal Council was established in 1859 and is located on Dharawal Country, part of the South Coast of New South Wales Illawarra region.
 The Municipality is comprised of the six townships of Kiama, Gerringong, Gerroa, Jamberoo, Kiama Downs and Minnamurra.
-The word ‘Kiama’ is believed to be derived from the Aboriginal word ‘Kiarama-a’, which according to some sources it means ‘where the sea makes a noise’ and that this refers to Kiama Blowhole.
+The word ‘Kiama’ is believed to be derived from the Aboriginal word ‘Kiarama-a’ which, according to some sources, means ‘where the sea makes a noise’ and refers to the Kiama Blowhole.

-Kiama Municipal Council would like to acknowledge Elder’s, Traditional Owners and Custodians with their continuing connections to Land, Waters, Sky, Culture and Community.
-We pay our respects to the Wodi Wodi people of the Dharawal Nation, and their Elders past, present and future.
+Kiama Municipal Council would like to acknowledge Elders, Traditional Owners and Custodians with their continuing connections to Land, Waters, Sky, Culture and Community.
+We pay our respects to the Traditional Custodians of the Dharawal Nation, and their Elders past, present and future.